 TVCC will, on an annual basis, test the Emergency Response and Evacuation Procedures.
-These test and trainings may be announce or unannounced.
-Below is a list of the scheduled Emergency Response and Evacuation Tests & Trainings for the 2016 Calendar Year.
+These test and trainings may be announced or unannounced.
+The TVCC Director of Physical Plant and Security keeps a log of these trainings available upon request.
+To request a copy of these tests and trainings, please contact the Physical Plant office at (541) 881-5712.